 O'Rourke Promises To 'Take Your AR-15,' But Americans Are Split On Buybacks

-Former Texas Rep. Beto O'Rourke gave a staunch defense of his gun control plan during Thursday's Democratic presidential primary debate, saying as president, he would prioritize mandatory buybacks of assault-style weapons.
+Former Texas Rep. Beto O'Rourke gave a staunch defense of his gun control plan during Thursday's Democratic presidential primary debate, saying that as president, he would prioritize mandatory buybacks of assault-style weapons.

 Quoting the candidate's past comment about selling back AR-15s and AK-47s, moderator David Muir asked O'Rourke: "Are you proposing taking away their guns?
 And how would this work?"

-O'Rourke answered, "hell, yes, we're going to take your AR-15, your AK-47."
+O'Rourke answered, "Hell, yes, we're going to take your AR-15, your AK-47."

 Here's more of what he said: